-As lava hits the sea, plumes of gas and shards of glass shoot into air
+Fissure reactivates in lower Puna, spilling lava toward geothermal plant

 PUNA, BIG ISLAND (HawaiiNewsNow) -

+Although it's a dynamic situation, Ige said Tuesday that efforts are being made to make sure the community is safe.

+"The challenge with the eruption is that it is unpredictable," Ige said.
+"And so clearly, we are working with state and federal county assets to look at how we can sustain the effort."

-Lava flows continue to cascade into the ocean in lower Puna, creating a new hazard as molten rock hits chilly seawater and creates large plumes of "laze" — clouds of toxic gas, steam and tiny glass particles.
+Meanwhile, vigorous lava flows continue to cascade into the ocean in lower Puna, creating large plumes of "laze" — clouds of gas and shards of glass — that could force nearby residents to evacuate at a moment's notice, authorities warned Monday.

-The lava haze spread as far as 15 miles west of where the lava met the ocean starting Saturday, after crossing Highway 137 near MacKenzie State Park.
-U.S. Geological Survey scientist Wendy Stovall said the plume was just offshore and running parallel to the coast, but authorities warned residents to be prepared to leave quickly if winds shift and bring the toxic gases and slivers of glass onshore.
+The lava haze has spread miles west of where the lava met the ocean starting Saturday, after crossing Highway 137 near MacKenzie State Park.

-The message comes as violent eruptions along Kilauea's east rift zone show no signs of stopping, nearly three weeks after the first of at least 22 fissures opened in lower Puna, prompting thousands to flee their homes.
+Geologists say that volcanic gas emissions have tripled amid "voluminous" eruptions along Kilauea's east rift zone that show no signs of stopping.

+"Sulfur dioxide concentrations are likely elevated to higher levels throughout the area downwind of vents," the U.S. Geological Survey warned.

-Rivers of lava continue to threaten homes and gobble up roads and forests as they carve fiery red pathways through the lava-ravaged subdivisions.
-In some places, thunderous methane explosions have been reported as lava covers vegetation.
+The message comes as rivers of lava threaten homes and gobble up roads and forests as they carve fiery red pathways toward the sea.

-On Monday morning, officials said fissure no. 6 had reactivated while huge fountains continue to spew from fissure no. 17.

-Over the weekend, geologists also warned that "voluminous" eruptions were quickly dialing up the amount of sulfur dioxide in the air.
-Levels of the hazardous gas around fissure no. 20, they warned, had tripled and "are likely elevated to higher levels throughout the area downwind of the vents."
+In some places, thunderous methane blasts have been reported as vegetation decomposing beneath the lava produces gas that can ignite and burst ahead of the flow front.
+And at least one fissure — no. 17 — is producing huge fountains topping 150 feet.

-And on Monday, explosive eruptions at Kilauea's summit crater again unleashed clouds of ash, prompting new warnings about ashfall.
+Also on Monday, explosive eruptions at Kilauea's summit crater again unleashed clouds of ash, prompting new warnings about ashfall.

-The incredible eruptive activity, which has been ramping up in recent days, comes as geologists say it remains unclear how long the eruptions will last — and as evacuees grow increasingly concerned about what the future holds.
+The incredible eruptive activity, which has been ramping up in recent days, are happening nearly nearly three weeks after the first of at least 22 fissures opened in lower Puna, prompting thousands to flee their homes.

+As evacuees grow increasingly concerned about what the future holds, geologists say it remains unclear how long the eruptions will last.

 "It's disconcerting not being home, being displaced," said resident Ed Arends, who fled his 5-acre property when the first evacuation orders were issued.
 "I'm sleeping on a sofa in a guy's living room."

-Since eruptions started, lava has destroyed at least 44 structures, including more than two dozens homes.
+Since eruptions started, lava has destroyed at least 44 structures, including more than two dozen homes.
 About 300 people are staying at three American Red Cross emergency shelters, while hundreds more residents are staying with friends and family.

 "It's been like hell," said resident Ikaika Marzo, who has been helping get much-needed information to those in lower Puna.